eLearning Working with Women with Disabilities course

-During this self-paced 6 week online course, you will learn how to recognise the signs of domestic and family violence, respond to women with disabilities experiencing domestic and family violence, and understand the best practice methods used to refer women with disabilities to appropriate support service.
+You’ll learn how to recognise the signs of domestic and family violence, how to respond to women with disabilities with appropriate care, and how to refer them to support services.